zoggop/tbosd/_posts/2015-07-17-true-all-true.md

 Maybe a year is not enough time to grow fonder, but the ominous helicopter pans over industrial cityscape (instead of flat Mississipi marsh) only had me going "ah, right, this."
 But I lie.
 In the first episode they inspect a murder victim's home.
 The camera lingers over his erotic wall art and sculptures like it does the grim industrial cityscape, like a hand-carved wooden cock (ha ha?) is as disturbing as it gets.
 Later, in the [requisite](http://uproxx.com/tv/2015/07/every-episode-of-true-detective/) car conversation scene, one of the detectives says "That shit in his house, I think he's into a lot of stuff we're just scratching."

 And then the other dick gets shot in the dick with a shotgun.
-That seems just about the M.O. of the show, a scattershot to the groin, sex as sex, a broad attack.
+That seems just about the M.O. of the show regarding sex, a scattershot to the groin.

 ---